privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 ![branch](./img/branch.png)

+The picture presents a branch which has 14 empty nodes and 2 non-empty nodes.
-In the picture, the last two rows are all zeros because this is a regular branch, not an extension node.
+The last two rows are all zeros because this is a regular branch, not an extension node.

+Non-empty nodes are at positions 3 and 11.
+Position 11 corresponds to the key (that means the key nibble that determines the position of a node in this branch is 11).

-`s_advices/c_advices` present the hash of a branch child.
+`s_advices/c_advices` present the hash of a branch child/node.

+One can observe that in position 3: `s_advices = c_advices`,
+while in position 11: `s_advices != c_advices`.

+That is because this is due to the modification at `key1` from `val1` to `val2`, the nibble 11 corresponds to `key1`.

 We need `s_advices/c_advices` for two things:

 - to compute the overall branch RLC (to be able to check the hash of a branch)